skybert/atelier/README.md

 Yes you can.
-We release the source code as open source under the GPLv3 in the hope that it might be useful for others too, either as a simple customer & order system or as a show case of an application using Java servlets, iBATIS, JSPs and XHTML strict.
+We release the source code as open source under the GPLv3 in the hope that it might be useful for others too, either as a simple customer & order system or as a show case of an application using Python and Flask.

 See the [COPYING](COPYING) file for more information on licensing.

 ## What do I need to run it?